ingenious/async-methods/README.md

 #### am.all([&lt;am-wrappable>,&lt;am-wrappable>,..])

 *am.all()* can wrap an object as well as an array and the elements of the array or object don't have to be Promises they can be anyhting that **am** wraps

+####am.all with array of functions with callbacks and handling of rejection in stage

 ```javascript